SethStormR/Black-Sun/README.md

 Black Sun is an icon theme for Cosmic DE, Gnome and Budgie DE.

-**NOTE** This is an Alpha release and there may be missing some parts of the icon theme.
+**NOTE** This is an Beta release and there may be missing some parts of the icon theme.
 Please bug report it, the faster you do it the faster I can make it.

+Tested on:
+Solus (Gnome)
+Solus (Budgie DE)
+Zorin OS (Gnome)
+PopOS (Cosmic DE)

 Screenshots
 --